UC Master Gardeners of Sacramento County

 • Prune.
 See pruning details for all cane berries in: Growing Cane Berries in the Sacramento Region.
 (PDF)

-• For most cane berries, cut new canes back to 5 to 6 feet and shorten lateral branches to 12 to 18 inches.
+• For most cane berries, cut new canes back to 5 to 6 feet and shorten lateral branches to 12 to 18 inches or approximately 9 buds.

 • If you didn’t remove last year’s fruiting canes, cut those back to the ground—they will not produce fruit again and will make the plant difficult to control.

-• If you leave half of the cane, you will get a crop from them in June and another harvest in fall from new canes.
+• If you leave half of the cane, you will get a second crop the following June.

 • Plant bare root dormant cane berries.
 Choose a sunny site with at least 6 hours of sun (afternoon shade for raspberries).

 • Space blackberries and boysenberries about 4 feet apart, raspberries about 3 feet.
-Irrigate and cover the soil around each plant with plenty of mulch, such as wood chips.
+Irrigate and cover the soil around each plant with mulch, such as wood chips.

 • For more on raspberries, also refer to http://cagardenweb.ucanr.edu/Berries/Raspberries/